kba/hocr-spec/hocr-spec.md

 "properties" for referring to embedded markup.

 Elements are defined by the class= attribute on an arbitrary HTML tag.
-All elements in this format have a class name of the form `ocr…_…`.
+All elements in this format have a class name of the form `ocr..._...`.

 Properties are defined by putting information into the `title=` attribute of an HTML tag.
-Properties in title attributes are of the form “name values…”, and multiple properties are separated by semicolons.
+Properties in title attributes are of the form “name values...”, and multiple properties are separated by semicolons.

 Here is an example: